Amex Gold to Platinum upgrade offer

 My Amex Gold to Platinum upgrade: How I almost missed out on 100k points

-I screwed up.
-Last month, I got an incredible offer to upgrade my American Express® Gold Card to The Platinum Card® from American Express for 100,000 points.
-All I had to do was spend $6,000 in six months – cakewalk.
+Last year, I got an incredible offer to upgrade my American Express® Gold Card to The Platinum Card® from American Express for 100,000 points.
+All I had to do was spend $6,000 in six months, which was a cakewalk.

 I got busy and kept meaning to upgrade, but I didn’t get around to it until late July.
-By then, the Amex Platinum upgrade offer had dropped to just 50,000, and the new spending requirement had decreased to $2,000 within six months.
-Terms apply.
+By then, the Amex Platinum upgrade offer had dropped to just 50,000 points, and the new spending requirement had decreased to $2,000 within six months.

 Needless to say, I was annoyed at myself for missing out on such a great bonus, but I had a few options for getting around this timing error.

-Is 50,000 points worth an Amex Gold to Platinum upgrade?
+Is 50,000 points worth upgrading from Amex Gold to Platinum?

-After I missed out on the 100,000-point offer, I was left with a tough question: Was upgrading my Amex Gold to Platinum worth just 50,000 points?
+After I missed out on the 100,000-point offer, I was left with a tough question: Was upgrading from Amex Gold to Platinum worth just 50,000 points?

 I posted this question on Twitter and Instagram: about 75% of respondents said upgrading for 50,000 points wasn’t worth it.